regularjs/guide/en/syntax/inteplation.md

-# Inteplation
+# interpolation

-Inteplation is most common part of the template.
+interpolation is most common part of the template.

 ```html
 <p class="m-modal m-modal-{{klass}}" on-click={{this.remove(user)}}>